oatzs/ctf101/docs/cryptography/what-is-rsa.md

 # RSA

 RSA, which is an abbreviation of the author's names (Rivest–Shamir–Adleman), is a cryptosystem which allows for asymmetric encryption.
-Asymmetric cryptosystems are alos commonly referred to as **Public Key Cryptography** where a public key is used to encrypt data and only a secret, private key can be used to decrypt the data.
+Asymmetric cryptosystems are also commonly referred to as **Public Key Cryptography** where a public key is used to encrypt data and only a secret, private key can be used to decrypt the data.

 ## Definitions